civictechindex/CTI-website-frontend/UI-THEME-STYLES.md

 The file `src/styles.js` is another place to make global changes, in two ways.

-As a first example, the class `'.card240'` is defined in the `'@global'` section of this document.
+As a first example, the class `'.card240'` (placeholder name) is defined in the `'@global'` section of this document.
 That means that `className='card240'` is available for any element throughout the project.

 Secondly, styling objects can also be added at the top level, not under '@global':